What is Jealousy?

 Romantic Jealousy: romantic jealousy can be experienced in long-term and short-term relationship and is likely the most often experienced type of normal jealousy.
 In fact, studies have shown that the first fight many romantic couples have is about jealousy (followed later by fighting about money).

 Abnormal Jealousy: abnormal jealousy is morbid, pathological, delusional, anxious, or psychotic jealousy.
 Extreme sensitivity may cause perceived threats to a relationship when no actual threat exists.
 Abnormal jealousy may be caused by immaturity, type-A personality, or extreme insecurity.
-Occasionally, it is due to mental illness - paranoia or schizophrenia.
+Occasionally, it is due to mental illness such as paranoia or schizophrenia.
+Under some extreme cases of abnormal jealousy, a person can show immaturity and insecurity plus a controlling nature.
+Such people tend to assume that their family members, friends, and partners are unfaithful.

 It may be impossible to avoid experiencing jealous feelings, but it is possible to control jealous behavior.
 These steps may help one overcome jealousy: